popsim-consortium/demes-python/docs/development.md

 `flake8` (without parameters), and check type annotations by running `mypy` (also without parameters).

+### Pre-commit

+To simplify the process of running each of the linter tools, we also include a configuration for the `pre-commit` program.
+If you prefer not to run each of the commands above manually, install the `pre-commit` Python package and then run `pre-commit install` from the top-level folder of your cloned demes repository.
+Now when you try to commit changes, the lint checks will be performed automatically.
+If pre-commit made changes to the files when you tried to commit, you'll need to stage those changes and try again.
+E.g. `git add -u; git commit`.
+See the [pre-commit documentation](https://pre-commit.com/) for more details.

 ## Test suite

 A suite of tests is included in the `tests/` folder.